-In some firms employees are moved from their typical day-to-day task to a whole new role, for a limited time to increase the exposure of employees to different functions.
+In some firms, employees are moved from their typical day-to-day task to a whole new role, for a limited time to increase the exposure of employees to different functions.
 This is known as JOB ROTATION.
-Although this has the advantage of increasing flexibility of production, it does not lead to motivation.
+Although this has the advantage of an increased flexibility of production, it does not lead to motivation.

 Herzberg claims that while Job rotation and job enlargement fail to motivate because they do not offer the opportunity for growth in the psychological sense, Job enrichment provides the opportunity for the employees’ psychological growth.